ranjabi/twitter-clone-backend/README.md

 }
 ```

 The decision tree of caching can be seen below.
-Cache saved as `key=user.id:{id}, value = userResponse`.
+The cache is saved as `key=user.id:{id}, value = userResponse`.
 ```
 is $ (root key) exist?
     yes